 A.1 Notification of direct connectivity probing

 Endpoints supporting this annex and being notified of media strategy indicator 7 (same NAT/FW) shall include in the GenericInformation field of the ITU-T H.245 OLC and responding ITU-T H.245 OLCAck, a packet encoding rules (PER) encoded parameter with the object identifier (OID) as specified in Table A.1.
-The messageContent shall contain an array of string representations of the channel unique identifier (CUI) and the alternate RTP and RTCP address and port.
+The messageContent shall contain an array of string representations of the channel unique identifier (CUI) and the alternate RTP and RTCP address and port and optionally, where supported, the [ITU-T H460.19] MultiplexID.
 The identifiers shall be in accordance with Table A.2.

 The channel unique identifier (CUI) shall be an endpoint-generated identifier for the purposes of identifying, authenticating and allocating received direct connectivity RTCP probe packets.